A Google Cloud Platform project contains your App Engine application as well as other GCP resources.

 App Engine is available in the following regions:

 Enabling billingIf your application needs resources that exceed the free quotas, you must enable billing to increase some of the quotas and pay for the additional usage.
-If you have a billing account when you create a project, then billing will automatically be enabled for that project.
+If you have a billing account when you create a GCP project, then billing is automatically enabled on that project.

 Setting a spending limit

 Spending limits are supported only in the App Engine standard environment.
 In the flexible environment, you can create budgets and set alarms.